-In Divisions 1, 2 and 3a, a Side shall consist of 4 Teams of 4 players delivering 2 bowls each.
+In Divisions 1, 2 and 3, a Side shall consist of 4 Teams of 4 players delivering 2 bowls each.

-A Side of 12 players shall consist of 4 Teams of 3 players delivering 2 bowls each.
+In Division 4, a Side shall consist of 12 players of 3 Teams of 4 players delivering 2 bowls each.

 New players joining any Club at any stage throughout the bowling season or after the said list of